 Cryptosporidium: These organisms can cause diarrhea and generally only affect very young rabbits.

 Worms: Pinworms are the most common type found in rabbits, but they can also get roundworms, whipworms or stomach worms.
 Symptoms can include weight loss or failure to gain weight.
 Obeliscoides cuniculi is a stomach worm that can infect rabbits that eat fresh grass, but your pet may not exhibit any symptoms unless the infection is severe.
 Seek veterinary care immediately if you notice lethargy, appetite loss or weight loss.
 Always feed your rabbit store-bought high-quality grass hay–never grass from your yard, as it may contain pesticides.

 Common External Parasites

 Fleas: These athletic bloodsucking bugs love to taste-test your pet.
 The result: itching, hair loss and skin irritation.
-You can treat your bunny with commercial flea products used on cats or small animal specific flea sprays or dust, but ask your veterinarian to recommend a product best suited for your pet.
+There are several flea prevention products made for dogs and cats that can be used safely on rabbits, consult your veterinarian to recommend a product best suited for your pet.

 Ticks: Although uncommon in rabbits, it is possible for your pet to acquire one of these hitchhikers, especially if they are kept in an outdoor habitat.
 They can be carriers of serious disease, so it’s important to check your pet regularly, and if one is found, remove it right away.
 To remove a tick safely from your pet, use a pair of pointed tweezers, hemostats or a tick removal tool to firmly grasp the tick at the head, which is closest to your pet’s skin.
 Pull the tick straight out using steady pressure, and place it in rubbing alcohol to kill it.